Computing Threshold Budgets in Discrete-Bidding Games

-The following theorem shows, somewhat surprisingly and for the first time that functions that satisfy the discrete average property are not unique.
+The following theorem shows, somewhat surprisingly and for the first time, that functions that satisfy the discrete average property are not unique.
 That is, there are functions satisfying the discrete average property but not coinciding with the threshold budgets.
-This is in stark difference to the continuous bidding games in which there is a unique function that satisfies the average property.
+This is in stark contrast to continuous-bidding games in which there is a unique function that satisfies the average property.

 \begin{theorem} The reachability discrete-bidding game $\G_1$ that is depicted in Fig.~\ref{fig:avgbutnotthreshold} with target $t$ for \PO has more than one function that satisfies the average property. \end{theorem} \begin{proof} Assume a total budget of $k = 5$.
 We represent a function $T: V \rightarrow [k]$ as a vector $\zug{T(v_0), T(v_1), T(v_2), T(t)}$.
 It is not hard to verify that both $\zug{4,3^*,3,2}$ and $\zug{5,4^*,3^*,2}$ satisfy the average property.
 (The latter represents the threshold budgets). \end{proof}